Review and road test of the Mercedes-Benz V-Class

 Design and Build

 Like its predecessor the Viano, this V-Class is based on a van, Mercedes' Vito LCV model, though that said, it's a lot more car-like these days.
-While a commercial vehicle with windows can only be styled so far, you have to say that this latest V isn't a bad looking thing for a big box.
+Especially in this revised form where there's a revised front bumper and a smarter diamond structure in the radiator grille.
+Overall, while a commercial vehicle with windows can only be styled so far, you have to say that this latest V isn't a bad looking thing for a big box.
 The headlights are fashionably smeared back, the grille looks agreeably assertive and even the slab sides have had some swage lines and shape built into them.
 You don't buy a V-Class for its sexy styling though.
 You buy it for its space and solidity.
-There's a choice of two body lengths, 'Long' and 'Extra Long': we'd suggest you go large, not least because you have to have the 'Extra Long' version to be able to seat up to eight people rather than merely seven folk.
+As ever, there's a choice of three body lengths - 'Standard length', 'Long' and 'Extra Long': we'd suggest you go large, not least because you have to have the 'Extra Long' version to be able to seat up to eight people rather than merely seven folk.

 Market and Model

-Prices start at around £42,000 and there's a choice of two bodystyles ('Long' and 'Extra Long') and two trim levels ('SE' and 'Sport').
-There are two diesel engine options too (there are no petrol variants this time round), buyers choosing between 163PS and 190PS versions of the brand's 2.1-litre turbo unit.
-Either way, you have to have a 7G-TRONIC PLUS automatic gearbox.
+Prices start at around £50,000 and there's a choice of three bodystyles ('Standard length', 'Long' and 'Extra Long') and two trim levels ('Sport' and 'AMG Line').
+There are two diesel engine options too (there are no petrol variants), buyers choosing between 188 and 236hp versions of the brand's 2.0-litre turbo unit.
+Either way, you have to have a 9G-TRONIC PLUS automatic gearbox.

 Also optionally available are the 360-degree camera, Distronic Plus proximity control in conjunction with Collision PreventionAssist, Traffic Sign Assist with wrong-way warning, Lane Keeping Assist, Blind Spot Assist, the LED Intelligent Light System and Adaptive Highbeam Assist.
 Most of these assistance systems are available in this MPV segment for the first time.
 The Pre-Safe system familiar from the passenger car models is available as an optional extra.
 When an accident threatens, it initiates protective measures to ensure that the belts and airbags offer optimum protection during a collision.
 Standard equipment includes an Audio 20 stereo with USB in and a free-standing seven-inch central display, plus a three-spoke multifunction steering wheel with 12 function keys.